Aues6uen11Z/DaCapo/docs/DeveloperGuide.md

 To generate a setting, just fill in its information in the template file, including:

-- type: One of the 5 types - input box, select dropdown, checkbox, folder input, file input
+- type: One of the 5 types - input box, select dropdown, checkbox, folder input, file input, **Required**
-- value: Default value
+- value: Default value, **Required**
-- help: Help information
+- help: Help information, Optional
-- option: Options, only effective when type is select
+- option: Options, only effective when type is select, Optional
-- hidden: Whether to hide this setting item, when all Items in a Group are hidden, the Group will also be hidden
+- hidden: Whether to hide this setting item, when all Items in a Group are hidden, the Group will also be hidden, Optional
-- disabled: Whether it is non-editable
+- disabled: Whether it is non-editable, Optional

 > Note that DaCapo does not provide validation for input content, you need to handle possible exceptions in your own program.